ianmilliken/mpc/site/content/blog/nfp-s-have-members-not-donors.md

 ## The tiered, campaign model

-The second way, and most popular in the marketplace is to focus on a key event and offer benefits to the market in order to encourage bigger donations for specific campaigns.
+The second way, and most popular in the marketplace is to focus on a key event and offer benefits to the market in order to encourage bigger donations for that donation drive.

+Think Movember, Shave for a Cure - there's a specific way these organisations use incentives to get more donations from the market, and it's a marketing lesson for all to consider.

 It turns the donation of funds into an aspirational, almost competitive environment whereby the supported is rewarded for reaching new milestones along their donation journey.